Human-Connection/Human-Connection/deployment/volumes/volume-snapshots/README.md

 especially handy if you don't want to stop the database to create an [offline backup](../neo4j-offline-backup/README.md) thus having a downtime.

+Kubernetes announced this feature in a [blog post](https://kubernetes.io/blog/2018/10/09/introducing-volume-snapshot-alpha-for-kubernetes/).
+Please make yourself familiar with it before you continue.

 ## Create a Volume Snapshot

 There is an example in this folder how you can e.g. create a volume snapshot for